LSSTDESC/tom_desc/README.md

        - DB_USER=postgres
    - Volumes
        - secrets described above mounted at /secrets
-       - a bind mount of the CFS directory where there is a checkout of this archive; mount this at /tom_desc
+       - a bind mount of the tom_desc subirectory of the CFS directory where there is a checkout of this archive; mount this at /tom_desc
 - Under "Command", User ID must have the uid that owns the CFS directory, and Filesystem Group the gid
    - Under "Security and Host Config"
        - Run as non-root must be "Yes"
        - Under "Security & Host Config", instead of the usual spin recommendations *only* add the NET_BIND_SERVICE capability
-   - Ingress, etc.
+   - Create a ingress under "Load Balancing".
+(More information needed.)

 When you first create the database and the TOM, the tom won't work, because the database tables aren't set up.
 Run a shell on the TOM's